Renerfia/novel_event_tracking_app/README.md

 **Note:This project is built for someone who likes to write novel but having hard timing remembering lore,event,character etc.**

 ## What it does?
 It does one thing.
 You copy your novel here and the AI agent reads it then save it to the database(with vector embeddings).
-So when yo
+So when you ask the AI about something that remained somewere in old chapters, the AI finds it and answers accordingly.

 ## The project structure
 You create a novel and chapters here then the steps go like this,